Barnhart Twin 15

-The Barnhart Twin 15 "Wampus-Kat" is a twin engine biplane that was built in 1920.
+The Barnhart Twin 15 "Wampus-Kat" was a twin engine biplane built in 1920.

 Design and development

 The prototype was built in Pasadena, California in 1920 by G.E.
 Barnhart, an engineer for the Handley Page program.

 The "Wampus-Kat" was a twin engine conventional landing gear-equipped biplane with folding wings.
-There are ailerons on both upper and lower wings.
+There were ailerons on both upper and lower wings.
 The wooden fuselage had a small nose-mounted door that allowed access for four passengers inside and one pilot in an open cockpit above.
-All surfaces are fabric covered except the cabin.
+All surfaces were fabric covered except the cabin.
 The main fuel tank was below the fuselage with a small gravity feeder tank.

 Operational history

 The Wampus-Kat was christened with a spray of roses in Pasadena in August 1921.
 Four passengers flew in a flight demonstration.
 It was wrecked in a windstorm at the (Altadena golf course) Makepeace Airport in California.
 Financing for a rebuild was not obtained, and further development stopped.